 Membership

-At this time, we are seeking approval for the other recommended bylaws changes.
-These include the clarification edits our attorney recommended to follow California non-profit requirements and our recommendation that officers must have previously served on the Board of Directors.
+NAMSS launched a bylaws vote in February of 2025, with recommended changes that included clarification edits our attorney recommended to follow California non-profit requirements and our recommendation that officers must have previously served on the Board of Directors.
 These edits are included in what we’re sharing with you for approval.

 Click here for FAQs regarding the bylaws changes.